Policy to Establish and Maintain an SPE Section

 Local sections exist within SPE in order to provide a framework for SPE activities within set boundaries.

-The following requirements must be met and submitted to SPE International by the 15th day of February, June or October.
+The following requirements must be met and submitted to SPE International by 1 January, 15 June or 15 October.

 - Sections must have 25 professional members residing in the geographic area.

 - Sections must indicate and be named for the city in which they intend to meet.

 - Other cities in close proximity may be included in the jurisdiction if not currently served by another section.

 - Jurisdiction cannot include an entire country or large geographic area.

 - If any of the area is already included in the jurisdiction of another section, that section must agree to release the territory.

 - Sections should explain the upstream activity in the area.